Ashford – The Ashford Local Plan 2030 was adopted in February 2019.

 South Northamptonshire – On Wednesday 22 July 2020 South Northamptonshire Council resolved to adopt the South Northamptonshire Local Plan (Part 2) 2011-2029 at its meeting of Full Council.
 Building on the West Northamptonshire Joint Core Strategy (WNJCS) which was adopted in December 2014, it was prepared to help further guide planning decisions in the area and forms part of the Development Plan for the District, along with the WNJS and “made” neighbourhood plans.

 Thanet – At the meeting of the Council on 9 July 2020, Thanet District Council adopted the Thanet Local Plan (to 2031), with the Modifications recommended in the Inspectors’ Report.
 The Council also adopted the Thanet Landscape Character Assessment as a Supplementary Planning Document (SPD).
-The adopted local plan is available to be viewed on the website.

 Vale of White Horse – The Local Plan 2031 Part 2 was adopted by Full Council on Wednesday 9 October 2019.

-Wycombe – In July the High Court dismissed a legal challenge to the adoption of the Wycombe Local Plan submitted by local residents’ group, Keep Bourne End Green (KBEG).
+Wycombe – In July the High Court dismissed a legal challenge to the adoption of the Wycombe Local Plan submitted by a local residents group, Keep Bourne End Green (KBEG).
 KBEG subsequently applied for permission for the case to be heard in the Court of Appeal.
 The Court of Appeal has now refused permission to appeal against the High Court’s decision to uphold the Local Plan.
 The judgment states that the decision is final and cannot be reviewed or appealed.
 This brings an end to the legal challenges lodged against the Wycombe District Local Plan.

 We work with strategic land developers and promoters, landowners and planning consultants to promote sites …